marin73tomas/EGO-lounge-dev/README.md

 npm run storybook
 ```

-6. Test your component in a *YourComponentName.tests.tsx* file if needed.
+6. Test your component in a *YourComponentName.test.tsx* file if needed.

 Component directory example: